catarse/catarse/README.md

 * Feel free to add specs to committed code that lacks coverage ;)
 * Let our tests serve as a style guide: we try to use implicit spec subjects and lazy evaluation wherever we can.

-## Credits

-Author: Daniel Weinmann

-Contributors: You know who you are ;) The commit history can help, but the list was getting bigger and pointless to keep in the README.

 ## License

-Copyright (c) 2016 Softa

 Licensed under the MIT license (see MIT-LICENSE file)